PARTH566DA/Food_Distribution_System/README.md

 ## What is this?

-Every day, large amounts of food go to waste after weddings, parties, events, and gatherings — while many people nearby go without a meal.
-The **Food Distribution System** bridges this gap.
+Every day, large amounts of food go to waste after weddings, parties, events, and gatherings while many people nearby go without a meal.
+The **AnnaPurna** bridges this gap.

 The platform lets anyone post surplus food they want to donate.
 Volunteers can then pick up these donations and deliver them to nearby needy locations.
-Users can also mark **needy zones** — areas where food is frequently needed — which are verified by an admin to ensure authenticity.
+Users can also mark **needy zones**, areas where food is frequently needed which are verified by an admin to ensure authenticity.

 The goal is simple: make it easy for people who have food to find people who can deliver it, so nothing goes to waste.